ds-horizon/dota/api/README.md

 #### Prerequisites

 The DOTA Server requires storage to operate.
-For the local setup, please follow the documentation
+For local setup, you have the following options:
+- **Authentication**: You can use a mock token or GCP secret (if set up)
+- **Storage Options**: AWS S3, Azure Blob Storage, JSON storage, or just spawn a server

+To set up your local environment:
+1. Ensure you have Node.js installed
+2. Configure authentication using either mock token or GCP secret
+3. Choose and configure your preferred storage option

 #### Steps
 To run the DOTA Server locally, follow these steps: